Dairy Cows Veal Calves Beef Cattle Fun Facts

 On the Farm

 Calves raised to make veal are severely confined.
-Veal calves live the entirety of their short lives in “vela crates,” wooden crates that severely restrict the calves’ movement.
+Veal calves live the entirety of their short lives in “veal crates,” wooden crates that severely restrict the calves’ movement.
 These crates are typically only 2.5 feet wide at most and have slatted wooden floors.

 Veal calves are typically slaughtered at 16 to 18 weeks of age.
 About 15 percent of veal calves are slaughtered at less than 3 weeks old and are classified as “bob” veal for low-grade products like hot dogs and frozen dinners.
 Many are unable to walk to slaughter as their muscles are severely underdeveloped.